betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 direct measurement of system state from spacecraft sensors is compared with the predicted state to produce control decisions.

-A key challenge was ensuring a single implementatin of DAP software would provide effective control given a variety of spacecraft configurations and operating scenarios.
+A key challenge was ensuring that a single implementation of DAP software would provide effective control given a variety of spacecraft configurations and operating scenarios.
 Doing so presented what we would call a *performance portability* problem.<sup>[9]</sup> Software developers made DAP execution configurable through a number of parameters.
-Prior to a burn, astronauts would follow a checklist setting a number of switches and entering data on the DSKY to set parameters for the DAP execution during the burn.
+Prior to a burn, astronauts would follow a checklist setting a number of switches and entering data on the DSKY to set parameters for the DAP execution during the burn.<sup>[45]</sup>

-DAP software developers were given a budget of 10% of rope core memory (< 3,600 words) and 20-30% of full computational load (3-4.5 kFLOPS).
-It would take 4 developers 3 years and 2000 words of rope core to develop the LM DAP software alone.
-A key optimization realized late in development was that a change in coordinates used in the computations from *body axes* to *jet axes* reduced complexity of the code and increased performance<sup>[5],[10]</sup>.
+Software developers were given a budget of 10% of rope core memory and 20-30% of full computational load (3-4.5 kFLOPS) in which the DAP would have to operate.
+It would take four developers three years and 2,000 words of rope core to develop the LM DAP software alone.
+A key optimization realized late in development was that a change in coordinates used in the computations from *body axes* to *jet axes* reduced complexity and increased performance.<sup>[5],[10]</sup>

-The picture above right shows the complex, non-linear switching logic used by the Kalman filtering algorithm controlling RCS jet firings.
-With a change of a dial on the control panel, astronauts could adjust the filter from *course* to *fine* control.
+The picture above, right shows the nonlinear switching logic used by the Kalman filtering algorithm to control RCS jet firings in coasting flight.
+With a change of a dial on the control panel, astronauts could adjust the filter from *coarse* to *fine* control.

-### Testing
+### AGC software testing: 60% of the whole effort
 Five different levels of testing were developed.

-* An all-software simulator (also known as the *all-digital* simulator) for the AGC itself which included simulation of the *environment*.
+* An all-software simulator (also known as the *all-digital* simulator) for the AGC itself, which included simulation of the *environment*.
-  A key concern was whether the *environment* faithfully represented the behavior of the real GN&C hardware and spacecraft in which it was housed including such issues as engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine gimbaling and thruster firings.
+  A key concern was whether the *environment* faithfully represented the behavior of the real GN&C hardware and spacecraft in which it was housed, including such issues as engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine gimbaling and thruster firings.
 The all-digital simulation was implemented in MAC Fortran on MIT mainframes and ran at 10% of real-time speed.
 All-digital simulations were bit-for-bit repeatable.
-* A hybrid simulator using a real AGC together with a rope core simulator and a combination of digital and analog simulation of various GN&C components the latter requiring two massive machine rooms in the second and third stories of the test facility.
+* A hybrid simulator using a real AGC together with a rope core simulator and a combination of digital and analog simulation of various GN&C components, the latter requiring two massive machine rooms in the second and third stories of the test facility.
   Hybrid simulations were not repeatable.
-* System test labs using a real AGC and real GN&C sensor-systems such as the IMU, radar and optics.
-These were used primarily to test AGC hardware and software response to noisey inputs from these components.
+* System test labs using a real AGC and real GN&C sensor systems such as the IMU, radar and optics.
+These were used primarily to test AGC hardware and software response to noisy inputs from these components.
-* Crew rehearsals with a real AGC in the actual spacecraft exercising *some* of the actual GN&C sub-systems.
+* Crew rehearsals with a real AGC in the actual spacecraft exercising *some* of the actual GN&C subsystems.
 As a practical matter, such tests of course could not include engine or thruster firings but did exercise other system components.
 * Actual flight tests of the fully integrated GN&C system both in uncrewed and crewed flights.
 Early missions included several objectives designed specifically to test AGC software.

 ![](agc_alldig_sim_compare.png)

 In the data pictured here, data from actual flight tests of the LM descent engine is compared with the all-digital simulation.
 The inner gimbal angle data agree reasonbly well (left).
-However, a clear bug is revealed (middle) in failure to faithfully model outer gimbal angle due to missing structural dynamics modeling which was eventually corrected (right).
+However, a clear bug is revealed (middle) in failure to faithfully model the outer gimbal angle because of missing structural dynamics modeling, which was eventually corrected (right).

 > The need for formal validation rose with the size of the software.
 Programs of
 > 2,000 words took between 50 and 100 test runs to be fully debugged, and
 > full-size flight program took from 1,000 to 1,200 runs.

-The all-digital simulation of the AGC would eventually require MIT to purchase one Honeywell 800, 2 Honeywell-1800s and 2 IBM 360/75 peaking at about 4,500 cpu hours/month (equiv.
-H-1800 cpu) testing solely for the all-digital test simulator.
+The all-digital simulation of the AGC would eventually require MIT to purchase one Honeywell 800, two Honeywell-1800s and two IBM 360/75 peaking at about 4,500 CPU-hours/month (equiv.
+H-1800 CPU-hour) testing solely for the all-digital test simulator.
+These hardware testing resources together with simulator software development and test operators comprised nearly 60% of the entire software development budget.

 ### Putting the software effort in context
-The whole GN&C system for all 16 uncrewed and 11 crewed Apollo missions cost a total of ~$600M<sup>[17]</sup> over 10 years.
-The software effort was about 10% of that<sup>[16]</sup> ($500M in 2019 dollars) the majority of it occurring over the last 5 years or about $100M/year in 2019 dollars.
+The software effort was about $60M<sup>[16],[17]</sup> ($500M in 2019 dollars), the majority of it occurring over the last five years or about $100M/year in 2019 dollars.
 By comparison, the Exascale Computing Project budget for 2019 is projected to be
-$809M which includes many non-software related costs suggesting the AGC software effort alone is on par with the software effort of the ECP program.
+$809M, an overwhelming majority of which is not software suggesting that the AGC software effort was on par with the ECP program.

 > Before the first lunar landing, more than 1400 person-years of software
 > engineering effort had been expended, with a peak level of effort of 350
 > engineers reached in 1968.

-In a 1972 Master's thesis,<sup>[16]</sup> software
-costs are broken down by category shown below, left.
-The *Computer* category is the cost of machine hardware purchased by MIT used primarily for testing purposes.
-Factoring this out, we have the adjusted, relative costs of the software only right.
+A 1972 master's thesis<sup>[16]</sup> breaks down software costs by category shown below, left.
+Factoring out the *Computer* category used almost exclusively for testing, the adjusted, relative costs of the software development alone are shown below, right.
+To help keep documentation costs down, there was even a computer-automated documentation system developed.<sup>[42]</sup>
-There was even an automatic documentation system developed to help manage costs of documentation for test engineers, crew, and flight controls.<sup>[42]</sup>

 ![](agc_sw_costs_combined.png)

-> In the early stages, there were no "programmers".
-Instead engineers and scientists
+> In the early stages, there were no "programmers."
+Instead, engineers and scientists
 > learned the techniques of programming.
 It was believed that competent engineers could
 > learn programming more easily than programmers could learn engineering.<sup>[35]</sup>

-We can thank Margaret Hamilton, who received the Presidential Medal of Freedom for her work on the on AGC<sup>[15],[21]</sup>, for being the first to champion *Software Engineering*<sup>[20]</sup>
+We can thank Margaret Hamilton, who received the Presidential Medal of Freedom for her work on the on AGC<sup>[15],[21]</sup>, for being the first to champion *software engineering*<sup>[20]</sup>
-as a discipline unto itself "...to bring the software [effort] legitimacy so that it and those building it would be given due respect."
-Hamilton was the only woman working on AGC software and ultimately became a rope mother for LM fight program **LUMINARY**.
+as a discipline unto itself "to bring the software [effort] legitimacy so that it and those building it would be given due respect."
+Hamilton was the only woman working on AGC software and ultimately became a rope mother for the LM fight program **LUMINARY**.

 > Throughout much of the Apollo effort, MIT experienced difficulty in estimating the
 > time and effort requirements to design, test and verify successive mission programs.<sup>[35]</sup>
+>
 > No one doubted the quality of the software eventually produced by MIT.
 It was the
 > process used in software development that caused great concern.
-The lessons were:
+Five lessons were identified:
-> (a) up-to-date documentation is crucial, (b) verification must proceed through
+> (1) up-to-date documentation is crucial, (2) verification must proceed through
-> several levels, (c) requirements must be clearly defined and carefully managed,
+> several levels, (3) requirements must be clearly defined and carefully managed,
-> (d) good development plans should be created and executed, and (e) more programmers
+> (4) good development plans should be created and executed, and (5) more programmers
-> do not mean faster development<sup>[13]</sup>.
+> do not mean faster development.<sup>[13]</sup>

-In the space race, the Russian program achieved all of its early successes, which were many, using analog on-board and digital ground computers for guidance.
-This is possible for Earth orbital flights involving a single vehicle.
-But the complexities of providing guidance for multiple vehicles or lunar missions including soft landing and return to Earth eventually forced the Russians to begin their own digital, on-board computer development.
-In August 1969, the uncrewed Russian probe Zond-7 guided by an Argon-11S<sup>[43]</sup>
+The Russian program achieved all of its early successes using ground-based computers for guidance.
+This approach is possible for Earth orbital flights and a single vehicle.
+Providing sufficiently accurate and timely guidance for multiple vehicles or lunar missions including soft landing and return to Earth eventually forced the Russians to begin their own digital, on-board computer development.
+In August 1969, the uncrewed Russian probe Zond-7<sup>[47]</sup>
-digital computer completed the first fully successful Russian circumlunar mission.
+guided by an Argon-11S<sup>[43]</sup> digital computer completed the first fully successful Russian circumlunar mission.

-In all, there were four on-board computers on an Apollo mission.
-There were two AGC's, one each in the CM and LM.
-The LM also had a backup computer called the *Abort Guidance System (AGS)*<sup>[44]</sup> that was designed to be used only for aborting from a lunar landing.
-The Saturn booster had its own computer called the *Launch Vehicle Digital Computer (LVDC)*.<sup>[45]</sup> The AGC included software to allow it to serve as a backup to the LVDC.
-With the flick of a switch, an Apollo astronaut could have taken control of the Saturn rocket during launch and boosted into orbit under full manual control through the AGC.

 <!---
 Publish: no